How to transcribe audio to text in Microsoft

 Feature notes

-• Autocaptions and video transcription is free for all users in Clipchamp, but the generation time will depend on your internet connection and the length of your video.
+• Autocaptions and video transcription is free for Clipchamp users, but the generation time will depend on the user's internet connection and the length of the video.

 • Global languages are supported however only one language can be transcribed per video.